kristianmandrup/red-elements/packages/red-widgets/docs/Delegate classes.md

 # Delegate classes

-Most of the widget classes in their original form contain way too much logic and complexity, breaking the Single Responsibility principle.
+Most of the classes in their original form contain way too much logic and complexity, breaking the Single Responsibility principle.

-The Widget classes end up being 1-3000 lines long, with some functions over 500 lines, almost impossible to understand, maintain etc.
+The red-node classes are often around 1-3000 lines long, with some functions over 500 lines, almost impossible to understand, maintain etc.

 In order to break away from this BAD anti-pattern, we use delegate classes to take over responsibility of key domain areas of the original widget.

+Delgate classes can further be used like Services that are injected using dependency injected (f.ex via decorators), as is popular in [Angular dependency injection](https://angular.io/guide/dependency-injection) and in other modern frameworks.

+We plan to use dependency injection of services (and delegate classes) using [inversifyjs](http://inversify.io/) as we currently done with RED.

+The `RED` global object will in time be replaced with dependency injection of individual services and delegate classes.
+Having a huge application "service" object that we pass around everywhere is another HUGE ANTI PATTERN we want to avoid!

-A good example of this is the `Clipboard` widget:
+A good example of using delegate classes is the `Clipboard` widget:

 ```js
 export class Clipboard extends Context {